 * Demonstrating proficiency in written, oral and visual communication

-* Receiving and interpreting information through reading and listening
+* Receiving and interpreting information through reading, listening and dialogue

 * Contributing and functioning in various group settings